 I think the monster’s concerns are justifiable because from day one of its creation, the monster did not do anything wrong.
 The person who was supposed to accept it and culture it, Victor Frankenstein, ran away from it and isolated it from him and the people.
 Even when the monster asked for the creation of its wife, Victor abandoned work in the middle of the project and tore apart the female monster in progress.
 This made the monster to be fully convinced that it will never be accepted and that it shall always be alone.
 In my opinion the monster deserves to be loved because initially it has never hated anybody.
 The reasons why it is being isolated are not rational.
 The humankind rejects the monster because of its fierce outlook yet inwardly the monster is more human than other people.
 Shelley (2012: 151), the monster says, “… man will not associate with me; but one as deformed and horrible as myself would not deny herself to me.”
 This means that the monster knew that it was rejected because of its different appearance.
 The monster once saved a girl from danger but was shot thinking that he is the one who was attacking the girl.
-According Shelley (2012: 160), the monster says, “I had saved a human being from destruction, and as a recompense I now writhed under miserable pain of wound …” This shows that the monster has a kind heart but humans do not understand it.
+According to Shelley (2012: 160), the monster says, “I had saved a human being from destruction, and as a recompense I now writhed under miserable pain of wound …” This shows that the monster has a kind heart, but humans do not understand it.

 As I conclude, the passage expresses the concerns of the creature created by Victor Frankenstein.
-Its major concern is to be loved and accepted, first, by its creator, then by the society.
-The creature realizes that it will never be accepted by Victor, its creator and by humankind and then decides to be violent, and at the end burns itself to ashes.
-The creature’s concerns are justifiable because if Victor who is like its parent does not love it and accept it, then who is the better person to do it.
+Its major concern is to be loved and accepted, first, by its creator, then by society.
+The creature realizes that it will never be accepted by Victor, its creator, and by humankind and then decides to be violent, and at the end burns itself to ashes.
+The creature’s concerns are justifiable because if Victor, who is like its parent does not love it and accept it, then who is the better person to do it.
 The other concern of the creature is that it should not be judged by its scary looks or by its evil deeds because all this does not depict the inner good person that it is since the hatred of the people is the one that corrupted its excellent personality.

 References